demotcsorg/demo_python/README.md

 This is a sample app developed for [Azure Developer Stories](https://devstories.konfhub.com/) contest.

 To run locally, clone the repo and run `flask run`.
+It will work.

 The repo uses HTML, Python, flask and bootstrap CSS.